mapping/codebox-client/README.md

 Creating boxes is really easy:

 ```
-$ codebox-io create premium TestBox --stack="node" --git="https://github/FriendCode/codebox-client.git"
+$ codebox-io create type1 TestBox --stack="node" --git="https://github/FriendCode/codebox-client.git"
 ```

-You can learn more about differents stacks in [the documentation](docs/stacks.md).
+You can learn more about differents stacks in [the documentation](docs/stacks.md) and more about [the pricing](https://www.codebox.io).

 ## Using the REST API